GytBab/ProblemStore/README.md

 # Ekspla ProblemStore
 WEB page for learning Spring MVC and registering problems during laser manufacturing process

+### Prerequisites
+This project used Bootstrap 5 and Spring Boot 3.2.1.

 ### Requirements
 * Language JDK 17
 * Check if JAVA_HOME used JDK 17